SPROUT SPOT

 I've been using GravitySketch since 2019, its been a great tool in my workflow.

 I reworked my physical prototypes, shrunk the overall size down and focused on portability.
-Full scale 3D printed PETG prototype with germinated sage and lettuce seedlings.
+Here is my full scale 3D printed PETG prototype with germinated sage and lettuce seedlings in the wool seed sleeves.

 A portable device needs a docking station.
 The wall unit will be installed in a classroom at GTN secondary school, or in their greenhouse.
 This acts as a hub where students can store the Sprout Spots.